mikedane-bitovi/prompt-engineering-workshop/prompt.md

 Before producing the final output, reason step-by-step about security, safety, and misuse scenarios.
 Do not include that reasoning in the output.

+For each requirement, consider multiple wording options, rank each on a scale of 1-5 for expressiveness, and choose the best.
+Do not include this analysis in the output.